vagonbar/gr-gwncppvgb/README.md

 The example FSM symbols are characters.
 The example block `symbol_strobe` receives a string as a parameter and emits one character at a time.
 The example flowgraph `grc/symbol_strobe_test.grc` shows how it works.

+A descriptions of the GWN FSM as autonomous code can be found in the [gwnfsm](https://github.com/vagonbar/gwnfsm) project.